 In 1665, Sir John Yeamans, an English nobleman of broken fortunes, came from Barbados with a company of planters and joined the few New Englanders who had remained on the Cape Fear River.
 This was called Clarendon county.

 In October 1665, Sir John Yeamans and a group of colonists established a settlement in the area now know as Cape Fear.
-It was located slightly upriver from present-day Wilmington, N.C., and on a branch or creek on the western side of the Cape fear River.
+It was located slightly down-river from present-day Wilmington, NC, and on a branch or creek on the western side of the Cape fear River [Town Creek].
 As many as 800 colonists may have been drawn to Charles Town, as it was known.

 Yeamans, however, spent only a short time there before returning to his home in Barbados.
 With little support from England, this second Carolina colony began to disband, many dispersing over land to Virginia, as reported by a leader, Vassall, in his letter from Nansemond, in Virginia, dated 1667.
 They also dispersed by sea, some to Boston and New England, and others simply went back to their Caribbean homes.

-William Hilton was again sent to explore the region, this time by men from the British colony of Barbados.
+William Hilton, Jr. was again sent to explore the region, this time by men from the British colony of Barbados.
 He entered the Cape Fear River in October 1663 and left in December, evidently just before the New Englanders arrived.

 John Vassall of Barbados financed and led the first permanent settlers to the Lower Cape Fear, landing in May 1664, and by November had established Charles Town, twenty miles upstream on the west bank of the Charles River (Clarendon River, later renamed the Cape Fear River).
 Vassall had not reached a satisfactory agreement with the Lords Proprietors.
 Instead they signed an agreement in January 1665 with William Yeamans of Port Royal.